Sintong Panjaitan

 Sintong Hamonangan Panjaitan (born 4 September 1940) is a retired Indonesian army officer who graduated from the National Military Academy in 1963.
-Military Advisor to President BJ Habibie, Secretary for Development Operational Control of Kodam IX/Udayana, and Danjen of Kopassus.
+Military Advisor to President BJ Habibie, Secretary for Development Operational Control of Kodam IX/Udayana, and Chief of Staff of the Indonesian Army.
 He received 20 operation orders at home and abroad during his military career.
 He was removed from his position as regional military commander due to the Dili incident at the Santa Cruz cemetery in 1991, which causing the decline of his career in the military before retiring with the rank of lieutenant general.

 Early life

 Sintong was born in Tarutung, North Sumatra, the seventh of 11 siblings.
 His father, Simon Luther Panjaitan (formerly Mangiang Panjaitan) was a Mantri at Centrale Burgelijke Ziekenhuis (RSU) Semarang.
 His mother, Elina Siahaan was the daughter of a king in Aek Nauli, King Ompu Joseph Siahaan.
 The two were married in Semarang, in 1925.
 Sintong's interest in the military emerged when he was seven years old when his house was often hit by P-51 Mustang bombs from the Royal Netherlands Air Force.
 Sintong began to carry arms in high school (1958) when he participated in a 3-month military training course carried out by the PRRI movement under the leadership of Colonel Maludin Simbolon.